3 Vet-Recommended Tricks to Get Rid of Cat Hairballs

-Hairballs aren’t just unpleasant surprises to find around the house; they can be bad for your cat’s health.
-They're a natural result of the grooming process, but they can lead to potentially serious intestinal blockages.
 Long haired breeds and heavy shedders are most susceptible to troublesome hairballs.
-Take a look at these tips on how to get rid of hairballs -- reducing their frequency and treating symptoms like retching.
+If you are looking for hairball treatments and remedies, then take a look at these tips on how to get rid of hairballs, reduce their frequency, and treat symptoms like retching.

 Trick #1: Brush!